beniamine3155/company_policy_chatbot/README.md

 ## Project Overview

-This is a job task project that creates an intelligent chatbot system for company policy inquiries.
-The chatbot can process various document formats and provide accurate answers based on company policy documents.
+This is an intelligent chatbot system for company policy inquiries.
+The chatbot can process various document formats and provide accurate answers based on company policy documents also can manage chat history and how to handle irrelevant questions.

 ## Project Demo Video